canton7/fuelphp-casset/readme.md

 Casset::css('myfile.css', false, 'group_name');
 ```

+(As an aside, you can pass any non-string value instead of 'false' in the second example, and Casset will behave the same: generate your minified file for you.)

 Groups can also be declared on the fly, by specifying a group name which doesn't yet exist.
 The group is assumed to be enabled.
 You can also use a slightly more involved syntax for creating groups, which allows you to specify multiple files and whether the group is enabled, as shown below: